ctfpilot/ctfp/README.md

 > [!TIP]
 > When upgrading existing clusters, it is recommended to drain node pools before changing their sizes, to avoid disruption of running workloads.
-> Along with updating one node pool at a time, to minimize the impact on the cluster.
+> Update one node pool at a time, to minimize the impact on the cluster.

 When updating the sizes of nodes in an existing cluster, it is important to follow a specific procedure to ensure a smooth transition and avoid downtime or data loss.
 Below are the steps to update the sizes of nodes in an existing cluster: